SafatUddin/CSE299-Group-3/README.md

 - A MongoDB connection string (already provided in this instance)

 ### Environment variables
-This repo contains `.env` files.
+This repo needs `.env` files.
 Make sure the values are correct for your machine:
 - Backend (`Main/backend/.env`):
 	- `PORT` (default 5000)
 	- `MONGODB_URI` (I have given my MongoDB connection string change if you need it)